 After you leave the Ogle homeplace, you’ll have the option to take in the Roaring Fork Motor Trail.
 Along the way are countless stops, trails, cascades, paths to hidden places, homeplaces of former residents, a mill, and more.
 Take your time and explore because you never know what you might find if you look a little closer during your trip to Gatlinburg and the Smokies!

-You’ll love exploring in the national park and seeing these unique places.
 Are you ready to start seeking out the hidden gems of the Great Smoky Mountains National Park?
+Don't forget to purchase your national park parking tag for only $5 for a single day.
 Look through our Gatlinburg hotel rooms, and book your next trip today!